Jamie956/Jamie956.github.io/post/java.md

 - You are probably familiar with multitasking—your operating system’s ability tohave more than one program working at what seems like the same time.
 For example, you can print while editing or downloading your email.
 Nowadays, you are likely to have a computer with more than one CPU, but the number of concurrently executing processes is not limited by the number of CPUs.
 The operating system assigns CPU time slices to each process, giving the impression of parallel activity.
 - Multithreaded programs extend the idea of multitasking by taking it one level lower: Individual programs will appear to do multiple tasks at the same time.
 Each task is usually called a thread, which is short for thread of control.
 Programs that can run more than one thread at once are said to be multithreaded.
 - The essential difference is that while each process has a complete set of its own variables, threads share the same data.
-- shared variables make communication between threads more effcient and easier to program than interprocess communication.
+- Shared variables make communication between threads more effcient and easier to program than interprocess communication.
 Moreover, on some operating systems, threads are more “lightweight” than processes—it takes less overhead to create and destroy individual threads than it does to launch new processes.
 - Multithreading is extremely useful in practice.
 For example, a browser should be able to simultaneously download multiple images.
 A web server needs to be able to serve concurrent requests.
 Graphical user interface (GUI) programs have a separate thread for gathering user interface events from the host operating environment.

-#### Interrupting Threads
+#### Interrupting

 - A thread terminates when its run method returns—by executing a return statement, after executing the last statement in the method body, or if an exception occurs that is not caught in the method.
 In the initial release of Java, there also was a stop method that another thread could call to terminate a thread.
 However, that method is now deprecated.
 - When the interrupt method is called on a thread, the interrupted status of the thread is set.
 This is a boolean ﬂag that is present in every thread.
 Each thread should occasionally check whether it has been interrupted.